When You Are Ill

 <Clinical Examination>

-Should you feel sick, take your Health Insurance Certificate and some money and go to a hospital that treats the symptoms you are experiencing as soon as possible.
+Should you feel sick, take your National Health Insurance Confirmation of Eligibility and some money and visit a hospital with the appropriate department for your symptoms as soon as possible.
 Each hospital sets its own office hours of outpatient care for new patients, but they are usually open on weekday mornings, and are closed on Sundays and national holidays (some hospitals are also closed on Saturdays).

 At most hospitals other than dental clinics, you can see a doctor on a first-come, first-served basis.
 You may have a long wait at a large hospital.
 Sudden illnesses and emergencies on Sundays, holidays, and during the night are handled by emergency clinics.